tgvashworth/tgvashworth.github.io/_posts/2012-07-30-tips-and-tricks-browser-extension-development.md

 {% endhighlight %}

 That should keep your content scripts connected up and working even if the extension is uninstalled or upgraded.

-### Summary

-Hopefully some of this might help you out if you're putting together a content script heavy browser extension.
-I'd love to hear from you if you have any thoughts, ideas or questions – just [email me](mailto:tom@phuu.net)!